ZeMA-gGmbH/-PIA/README.md

 ## Development server

 Run `ng serve` (in the root folder .../-PIA) for a dev server.
-Navigate to `http://localhost:4200/` in the browser.
+Navigate to `http://localhost:4200/` in your browser to use PIA.\
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding